Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 However, 87 rare differentiated variants were located within XY score 3 regions, suggesting that some rare variants occur in sex-linked or sex-enriched candidate regions.

-## 5. Regulatory and gene-context annotation of rare variants
+## 5. Gene-context annotation of rare variants

 Rare differentiated variants were annotated according to their genomic context using GFF-derived genomic features [SEE 52.make_promoter_exon_CDS_beds_from_GFF.sh, 52b.convert_regulatory_beds_NC_to_CM.sh and 49.annotate_rawVCF_rare_variants_regulatory_and_priority_genes.R].